 For eight centuries, devout pilgrims have crawled up the Grand Stairway of Rocamadour on their knees, doing penance.
 I didn’t climb the 200-plus steep, worn stairs on my knees, but I was mightily impressed by them.
 They carry the weight of history.
 This medieval town in southwestern France is carved right into the rock of a cliff, high above the Alzou River in the Dordogne/Lot region.
 The Grand Stairway rises from the lower commercial section of Rocamadour to a cluster of churches and chapels partway up the cliff.
 Thousands of pilgrims, from poor peasants to royalty and powerful bishops, have come here from all over the world.
+Some of them attribute healing powers to the Black Madonna exhibited in this chapel.
 Nowadays the crowds are mostly tourists; some walk the stairs or pathway, others take the elevator, and a few still make the journey on their knees.
 Those who walk the path pass the 12 Stations of the Cross.

 Rocamadour became a pilgrimage destination after 1166, when the body of an early Christian hermit, St. Amadour, was discovered in a miraculous state of preservation and almost impossible to destroy.
 Some claimed he was Zaccheus of Jericho, an early Christian hermit.
 All kinds of miracles are credited to Rocamadour, from healings to sailors rescued at sea.
 The saint’s tomb lies in the church of St. Amadour, beneath the Basilica of St. Sauveur.
 Adjacent to the basilica is the 12th-century Chapel of The Virgin, where there’s a wooden Black Madonna said to have been carved by St. Amadour himself.
 There are some lovely old frescoes and paintings in the complex of churches and chapels that make up the shrine in this section of Rocamadour.